akhikhl/rooty/README.md

 "buildSrc" is a standard build script folder, described in [official gradle documentation](http://www.gradle.org/docs/current/userguide/organizing_build_logic.html#sec:build_sources).

-"libs" contains java/groovy/etc libraries listed in "settings.gradle" of the root project.
+"libs" contains java/groovy/scala libraries listed in "settings.gradle" of the root project.
-Rooty ensures that these libraries are installed into local maven repository ($HOME/.m2/repository) on each build.
+Rooty ensures that these libraries are installed into local maven repository ($HOME/.m2/repository) upon successful compilation.

-"examples" contains example java/groovy/etc programs listed "examples/settings.gradle".
+"examples" contains example java/groovy/scala programs listed in "examples/settings.gradle".
 Rooty ensures that examples are compiled only after successful compilation and installation of "libs".

-"apps" contains java/groovy/etc applications listed "apps/settings.gradle".
+"apps" contains java/groovy/scala applications listed in "apps/settings.gradle".
 Rooty ensures that apps are compiled only after successful compilation and installation of "libs".

 ## Gradle tasks